raymon-roos/find-the-squares/README.md

 I admit it's a little hard to follow how the information gathered by `findRectangleSize()` is used.
-Basically, I used an array to make it have multiple return values, and then immediately destructure that array.
-The first value (`size`) is stored in another two-dimensional array (`$sizeMap`) that mirrors the geometry of the input grid.
-This size is the counter for the amount of repeated vowels encountered in the current rectangle.
-The other values, `$width` and `$height` are only used when printing the final result, if the current square is indeed a valid match.
+Basically, I used an array to make it have multiple return values, and then immediately unpack that array.
+The first value (`size`) is stored in another two-dimensional array (`$sizeMap`) that is the same shape as the input grid.
+This `size` is the counter for the amount of repeated vowels encountered in the current rectangle.
+The other values, `$width` and `$height` are only used when printing the final result, if the current rectangle is indeed a valid match.

 Basically, `$sizeMap` is a sort of map, where for every position in the map, it stores the number of surrounding identical vowels.
 So the top left corner of a 3×3 rectangle holds